 This is a post I wish I didn’t have to write but sadly it is far too common for children with additional needs to find themselves excluded from school.
 Just this week I have spoken to three parents facing exclusion, two of them with children aged just 5 & 6.
 It is beyond me how anyone can justify exclusion of children in reception but it does happen.
-The simple fact that the National Autistic Society has an exclusions support service tells you this is a common problem facing some of our children.

 Types of exclusions you may come across:

 - Exclusion from school clubs and trips

 A permanent exclusion is when a child is expelled from school.
 Only the Headteacher of a school can exclude a pupil and it must be on disciplinary grounds.
 The most common reason for permanent exclusions is ‘persistent disruptive behaviour’.
 The child will be removed from the school roll and the local authority will need to find alternative provision.

 ‘It is unlawful to exclude for a non-disciplinary reason.
 For example, it would be unlawful to exclude a pupil simply because they have additional needs or a disability that the school feels it is unable to meet’Department of Education

 Fixed Term exclusions or suspensions is when a child is removed from a school temporarily.
 A child can legally only be removed from school for up to 45 days a year.

 Internal exclusions are used to remove a child from the class but not the school site.
 Whilst it is a formal process it is not a legal exclusion so exclusion legislation does not apply.
 Schools should have behaviour policy that should explain their use of internal exclusions.
 They should not be used long-term or to avoid meeting support needs of a child.

 On occasion a school may ask parents to take a child home to ‘cool off’ or have them at home without any formal exclusion being recorded.
 This is actually unlawful even if the parents have agreed to it.
 Any exclusion even for a short period of time should be formally recorded.